Congress demands Pentagon, DOJ investigate child sex assault

 Associated Press

-In a letter to U.S. Defense Secretary James Mattis, the two leaders of the Senate Armed Services Committee requested Thursday that the Pentagon's inspector general begin a "comprehensive assessment" of department policies related to sexual assaults among military kids.

-Separately, another senator asked the U.S. Justice Department's inspector general to investigate how federal prosecutors have been handling such cases.
+The House of Representatives Armed Services Committee, meanwhile, said it had begun its own examination of the issue.
+And a top Democrat on the committee said she would call a hearing within six months.

+Four senators, including the veteran head of the Senate Armed Services Committee and two others who've made sexual assault a keynote issue, sent letters to the Pentagon and Justice Department with questions about sex assault among the military's children.

-AP's investigation revealed that reports of sexual assaults and rapes among kids on U.S. military bases at home and abroad often die on the desks of prosecutors, even when an attacker confesses.
-Other cases are shelved by criminal investigators despite requirements they be pursued, AP found.
-Many cases get lost in a dead zone of justice, with neither victim nor offender receiving help.
+AP's investigation revealed that reports of sexual violence among kids on U.S. military bases at home and abroad often die on the desks of prosecutors, even when an attacker confesses.
+Other cases are shelved by criminal investigators despite requirements they be pursued.
+Many cases get lost in a dead zone of justice, AP found, with neither victim nor offender receiving help.

+"The report reveals an inscrutable system that fails these children at every level," wrote Sen. Patty Murray, a Washington Democrat.

+In a letter to U.S. Defense Secretary James Mattis, Sen. John McCain of Arizona and Sen. Jack Reed of Rhode Island, leaders of the Senate Armed Services Committee, asked that the Pentagon's inspector general begin a "comprehensive assessment" of department policies related to sexual assault among military children in schools and elsewhere on base.

-"It disturbs us to learn that the department's policies and procedures may prevent efforts to help child victims of misconduct ... and to rehabilitate and hold child offenders accountable," wrote Senate Armed Services Chairman John McCain, an Arizona Republican, and top Democrat Jack Reed of Rhode Island.
+"It disturbs us to learn that the department's policies and procedures may prevent efforts to help child victims of misconduct ... and to rehabilitate and hold child offenders accountable," they wrote.

-Neither the Pentagon nor the Justice Department had any immediate response to requests for comment.

-Sen. Kirsten Gillibrand, a New York Democrat, wrote the Justice Department's inspector general and asked for a "comprehensive investigation" into how many cases are prosecuted and why others are routinely declined.
-"I hope that you will do all you can to examine the current situation and make necessary changes," she wrote.
+Separately, Sen. Kirsten Gillibrand, a New York Democrat, wrote the Justice Department's inspector general requesting a "comprehensive investigation" into how many child sex assault cases have been prosecuted and why the majority have been declined.

-Inspector general offices are independent entities within federal departments that are charged with investigating potential problems within those agencies.
+Inspector general offices are independent entities within federal departments charged with investigating potential problems within agencies.
+They do not have to accept requests for action from Capitol Hill.

+A Pentagon spokesman would not comment on the day's developments.
+"Alleged conversations between Secretary Mattis and other officials are private and will remain as such," Maj.
+Dave Eastburn said in an email.

+The Pentagon and Justice Department's inspectors general also did not comment, nor did a spokesman for the Justice Department.

+Rep. Jackie Speier, a California Democrat, called AP's finding of nearly 600 reports of sexual assault among children on bases since 2007 "a national disgrace and a military scandal."

-The top Democrat on a House of Representatives' Armed Services subcommittee, which deals with military personnel, said she was demanding information from the Pentagon in anticipation of holding a public hearing within six months.
+The top Democrat on a House Armed Services subcommittee that deals with military personnel said she was demanding information from the Pentagon in anticipation of holding a public hearing within six months.

-Rep. Jackie Speier, a California Democrat, called AP's finding of nearly 600 reports of sexual assaults among children on bases since 2007 "a national disgrace and a military scandal."

 "You cannot have an environment in which children aren't protected, regardless of whether they're on a base or in a public school classroom.
 So we've got to change the law," Speier said in an interview.